-The NC is of the view that the size of the Board and its board committees is appropriate Provision taking into account the nature and scope of the Group's operations, the core competency and broad range of industry knowledge and business experience of the Directors to govern and contribute to the effectiveness and success of the Group.
-The NC reviews the size of the Board from time to time.
+The NC is of the view that the size of the Board and its board committees is appropriate, taking Provision into account the nature and scope of the Group's operations, the core competency, qualifications, skills and broad range of industry knowledge and business experience of the directors to govern and contribute to the effectiveness and success of the Group.
+The NC reviews the size of the Board as well as opportunities to refresh the Board from time to time.